-- 13.5 Tenancy References - 13.5.1 With the applicant's consent, Sanctuary will seek references from an applicant's current and former landlord for tenancies that have ended within three years or less from the date an applicant is considered for a property.
+- 13.4 The review will only be required for applicants with whom there has been no contact in the previous year. - 13.5 Tenancy References - 13.5.1 With the applicant's consent, Sanctuary will seek references from an applicant's current and former landlord for tenancies that have ended within three years or less from the date an applicant is considered for a property.